awsdocs/amazon-elasticache-docs/doc_source/redis/GettingStarted.ConnectToCacheNode.md

 When your cluster is in the *available* state and you've authorized access to it, you can log in to an Amazon EC2 instance and connect to the cluster\.
 To do so, you must first determine the endpoint\.

-To find your endpoints, see the relevant topic below for the engine and cluster type you're running\.
+To find your endpoints, see the relevant topic following for the engine and cluster type you're running\.
 When you find the endpoint you need, copy it to your clipboard for use in the next step\.
 + [Finding Connection Endpoints](Endpoints.md)
 + [Finding a Redis \(Cluster Mode Disabled\) Cluster's Endpoints \(Console\)](Endpoints.md#Endpoints.Find.Redis)—You need the primary endpoint of a replication group or the node endpoint of a standalone node\.
 + [Finding Endpoints for a Redis \(Cluster Mode Enabled\) Cluster \(Console\)](Endpoints.md#Endpoints.Find.RedisCluster)—You need the cluster's Configuration endpoint\.